-It will be necessary to turn the players upside down several times during this operation.
-When turning the player upside down, do so from front to back and not from side to side.
-(The player should never be up on its side).
-It could cause the laser assembly to slide downwards due to gravity, possibly causing damage to a player.
+It will be necessary to turn the players upside down several times during this procedure.
+When turning the players upside down, do so from front to back and not from side to side.
+(A player should never be up on its side).
+It could cause the laser assembly to slide downwards due to gravity, possibly causing damage to the player.

 There will be other important notes listed throughout this document.
 Please make sure you read them carefully and do not proceed unless you understand what they refer to and the possible damage that could be caused by not following them.

 IMPORTANT NOTE ABOUT TESTING THE STAR RIDER BOARDSET

 If you are going to be hooking up your Star Rider boardset to a different monitor or test monitor and you need a composite sync signal, you may not be able to tie the h-sync and v-sync directly together from the boardset's monitor output.
 If you do this, the player will spin up when you turn the game on, but all of the laserdisc player tests will fail, and the game will not start.

 After I finished doing this PR-8210 / PR-8210-A conversion, I was testing the boardset and player with a Commodore monitor.
 Since the monitor took in composite sync, I just tied together the h-sync and v-sync wires.
 The player would spin up, but the game would not start nor would any player tests work.
 It appeared as though the game could not find the current frame number.
 Many weeks later, I was running the boardset through the player tests, and I lifted the boardset to get at something, and one of the sync wires accidentally popped off, and suddenly the laserdisc player tests all started passing.
 I verified this problem by hooking the sync wires together and taking them apart, each time watching the player tests fail and then start passing again.

 Click on the pictures for a larger view.